Tax Management India. Com

 X X X X Extracts X X X X

-.....
-The learned AO I TPO I CIT(A) have erred, in law and in facts, in computing the ALP without giving benefit of +1-5 percent under the proviso to section 920(2) of the Act.
-Each of the above grounds is independent and without prejudice to the other grounds of appeal preferred by the Appellant.
+..... is the comparables.
+25. The learned AO I TPO I CIT(A) have erred, in law and in facts, in computing the ALP without giving benefit of +1-5 percent under the proviso to section 920(2) of the Act.
+Each of the above grounds is independent and without prejudice to the other grounds of appeal preferred by the Appellant."
 2. The assessee has also filed additional grounds on 02.08.2021 and 01/04/2021, which are as under:- On the facts and in the circumstances of the case and in law: 26.
 The learned AO/ TPO erred, in law and in fact, by applying only the lower turnover filter of less than INR 1 crore as a comparability criterion and not applying a higher threshold limit for turnover filter; 27.
-The Appellant additionally craves leave to select an additional comparable company, Crystal Voxx Private Limited that is engaged in provision of BPO services and hence functionally comparable to the Information Technology enabled Services segment of the Appellant The Appellant craves leave to add, alter, amend, vary, omit or substitute the aforesaid grounds of appeal at any time before or at the time of hearing of the appeal, so as to enable the Hon'ble Tribunal to decide on the appeal in accordance w .....
+The Appellant additionally craves leave to select an additional comparable company, Crystal Voxx Private Limited that is engaged in provision of BPO services and hence functionally comparable to the Information Technology enabled Services segment of the Appellant The Appellant craves leave to add, alter, amend, vary, omit or substitute the aforesaid grounds of appeal at any time before or at the time of hearing of the appeal, so as to enable the Hon'ble Tribunal to decide on the app .....

 X X X X Extracts X X X X